Spitting cobra: Overview

-Spitting cobras belong to the Elapidae, which comprises snakes including cobras, mambas, coral snakes, kraits, taipans, death adders and sea snakes.
-Many snakes use their venom as both a defensive and predatory mechanism, and this includes the spitting cobras.
-The spitting cobra typically inhabits dry savanna and semi-arid environments, particularly the hotter, open areas of sub-Saharan Africa.
-It uses its venom primarily as a means of defense.
-The spitting cobra has the ability to direct venom up to three metres away from its location.
-The trajectory of the venom that the cobra sprays is not at random.
-The spitting cobra has evolved to aim the venom that it spits into or as close as possible to the antagonist’s face and eyes.
+Venomous snakes use venom as both a defensive and predatory mechanism, which includes the spitting cobras.
+Spitting cobras belong to the Elapidae, which comprises the cobras, mambas, coral snakes, kraits, taipans, death adders, and sea snakes.

+Spitting cobras typically inhabit dry savanna and semi-arid environments, particularly the hotter, open areas of sub-Saharan Africa.
+They use venom primarily as a means of defense: spitting cobras have the ability to project venom several metres away from its location, and to accurately target the face of a potential threat.
 The cobras can measure and adjust the venom dosage being delivered, based on the size and relative distance of their target, in order to ensure the highest envenomation potential possible.

-Venom

-The spat toxungen is generally harmless on intact mammalian skin (although contact can result in delayed blistering of the area), but can cause permanent blindness if introduced to the eye; if left untreated it may cause chemosis and corneal swelling.

-The toxungen sprays out in distinctive geometric patterns when muscles squeeze the glands to squirt it out through forward-facing holes near the tips of the fangs.
-Individuals of some species of spitting cobras make hissing exhalations/lunging movements of their heads when "spitting", and such actions may assist in propelling the venom, but research does not support the hypothesis that they play any major functional part except possibly enhancing the threatening effect of the behavior.
-When cornered, some species "spit" their toxungen as far as 2 m.
-While spitting is typically their primary form of defense, all spitting cobras can also deliver their toxin as a venom by biting.
+A 2021 study showed that the evolution of spitting in three cobra lineages, which are Hemachatus along with some African and Asian Naja species, corresponds to the separation of the human and chimpanzee evolutionary lineages in Africa and the arrival of Homo erectus in Asia.
+The authors therefore hypothesize that the arrival of bipedal, tool-using primates may have triggered the evolution of spitting in cobras.

+Toxicity

 Most spitting cobras' venom/toxungen is significantly cytotoxic, apart from the neurotoxic and cardiotoxic effects typical of other cobra species.
 The ability to spit likely evolved in cobras three times independently through convergent evolution.
-In each of these three events, the venom convergently evolved to be more effective at creating pain in mammals to serve as a better deterrent, with each of the three evolutions roughly correlating with the evolution and/or arrival of early hominins.
+In each of these three events, the venom convergently evolved to be more effective at creating pain in mammals to serve as a better deterrent, with each of the three origins roughly correlating with the evolution and/or arrival of early hominins.